FoxyEl/LogiFoxy/README.md

-- 👋 Hi, I’m @LogiFoxy but friends call me Ele.
+- Hi, I’m @LogiFoxy but friends call me Ele.
-- 👀 I’m interested in anythings that piques my interest.
+- I’m interested in anything that piques my interest.
-- 📫 How to reach me ... good question...
+- How to reach me ... good question...

 <!---
 LogiFoxy/LogiFoxy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.